Using Amazon Author Central and creating an Author page can make a big difference in your book sales.

 - Click on the book you want and select the correct edition (each edition is updated separately).

-- If you are entering From the Author, From the Inside Flap, From the Back Cover, or About the Author, you don’t need to enter a source.
+- Copy and paste the code from the Kindlepreneur Editorial Review Generator.
+(If you didn’t use the generator, stay in “Compose” mode and type (or copy and paste) it in by hand.
+And, if you are entering From the Author, From the Inside Flap, From the Back Cover, or About the Author, you don’t need to enter a source.)

 You could miss out on heaps of sales if you ignore the international book market.
 There are 13 Amazon markets worldwide.
 Not all of them have Author Central yet, but there are at least four, in addition to the U.S. Amazon site.